 MTB implemented the AWS Standard with the aim to manage the water resource not only internally, in terms of facility premises, but also contribute to the general well-being and conservation of the water resources in the catchment area.

-The use of the AWS Standard resulted in a through analyze and implementation of several themes:
+The use of the AWS Standard resulted in a thorough analysis and implementation of several themes:

 - Catchment area study, including an understanding of the geological and hydrogeological characteristics and the presence of protected environmental areas